Contact clerking team

 Healthcare

 Alex has had a long-standing interest in healthcare matters, especially those raising ethical dilemmas.
-He is on the Legal and Ethical Policy Unit of the Faculty of Intensive Care Medicine, intervening on the Faculty’s behalf in cases up to and including the Supreme Court.
+He is on the British Medical Association’s Medical Ethics Committee and the Legal and Ethical Policy Unit of the Faculty of Intensive Care Medicine, intervening on the Faculty’s behalf in cases up to and including the Supreme Court.
 He has been a legal member of working groups convened to produce guidance by bodies including the British Medical Association, the Royal College of Physicians and the Association of Anaesthetists of Great Britain and Ireland.
 He sits on two clinical ethics committees, one run by a major teaching hospital, and one by a large mental health trust.

 Cases of Note: